Required Youth Protection Training for All Youth Volunteers:

 Currently, the Diocese of Birmingham requires adults who work with the youth of our parish and school to complete a training course and to submit an Volunteer Inquiry Release Form to complete a background check.

-To meet these requirements, there are training sessions throughout the diocese held periodically throughout the year.
+To meet these requirements, there are training sessions throughout the diocese held periodically throughout the year and that are available online.
 There is no cost to attend the on-site training sessions or online training.
-Training is valid for a three year period.
+Training is valid for a three year period and is available both in English and in Spanish.

-After completion of the on-line course, we ask that you print a Completion Certificate from the Proud to Protect website and a completed Volunteer Inquiry Release Form from the link below.
+After completion of the on-line course, we ask that you print a Completion Certificate from the VIRTUS Protecting God's Children website and a completed Volunteer Inquiry Release Form from the link below.
 Submit both documents to the parish office.